batchatco/go-native-netcdf/README.md

 an unsupported format.
 If you want to play with it, fine.
 If there's enough demand, I can expose the interfaces.

-If you want to run the HDF5 unit tests, you will need *netcdf* installed and specifically, the *ncgen* command to compile the *cdl* files.
-You will also need the HDF5 package, and specifically the *h5dump* and *h5repack*.
+If you want to run the HDF5 unit tests, you will need *netcdf* installed and specifically, the *ncdump* and *ncgen* commands.
+You will also need the HDF5 package, and specifically the *h5dump* and *h5repack* commands.
 These are both available as an Ubuntu packages.

 ```console